containers/podman/README.md

 A major difference between Podman and Buildah is their concept of a container.
-Podman allows users to create "traditional containers" where the intent of these containers is to be long lived.
-While Buildah containers are really just created to allow content to be added back to the container image.
+Podman allows users to create "traditional containers" where the intent of these containers is to be long lived, while Buildah containers are really just created to allow content to be added back to the container image.
 An easy way to think of it is the `buildah run` command emulates the RUN command in a Dockerfile while the `podman run` command emulates the `docker run` command in functionality.
 Because of this and their underlying